pdjr-signalk-plugins/ais-reporter/README.md

 This value determines what constitutes an 'active' vs. 'inactive' vessels.

+### Report self?
+Whether or not to report the host vessel.

+### Report others?
+Whether or not to report received AIS data.

 ### My AIS transceiver class
 The class of transceiver used on the host vessel (if any).